Maléna (singer)

 Arpine Martoyan (Արփինե Մարտոյան; born 10 January 2007), known professionally as Maléna (Մալենա), is an Armenian singer and songwriter.
 She represented Armenia in the Junior Eurovision Song Contest 2021 with the song "Qami Qami", and went on to win the competition, becoming the second Armenian entrant to win the Junior Eurovision Song Contest.

-Early life
+Early life and education

 Born in Yerevan on 10 January 2007, Maléna was raised by her mother Anna Manucharyan, an actress.
 Together with her mother, she has appeared in several episodes of television comedy series Stone Cage.
 Maléna studies at the Sayat-Nova music school, where she learned to play the cello.

 Career

-Junior Eurovision Song Contest
+2018–2022: Junior Eurovision Song Contest

-Maléna first attempted to represent Armenia in the Junior Eurovision Song Contest 2018, taking part in the national selection Depi Mankakan Evratesil with the song "Par" under the name Arpi, placing 8th in the semi-final.
+Maléna attempted to represent Armenia in the Junior Eurovision Song Contest 2018, taking part in the national selection Depi Mankakan Evratesil with the song "Par" under the name Arpi, placing eighth in the semi-final.

 Since 2020, Maléna has been collaborating with TKN Entertainment, a Yerevan-based record label owned by Tokionine.
 She was set to represent Armenia in the Junior Eurovision Song Contest 2020 with the song "Why", but the country withdrew from the contest due to the 2020 Nagorno-Karabakh war.